erika-e/gsheet_reading_list_digest/README.md

 2. Click on `Tools` > `Script Editor`
 3. Remove the blank myFunction function that is in the `Code.js` default file
 4. Paste the entire contents of the `Code.js` file into the script editor
-5. Use the drpodown just left of execution log to select the onOpen function and then click `Run`
+5. Use the dropdown just left of execution log to select the onOpen function and then click `Run`
 6. When prompted, authorize the script
 7. An execution log will pop up and tell you when the execution is complete
 8. Click back over to your spreadsheet.
 A new menu, `Digest Menu`, will now appear.
 9. Run the menu function `Run Initial Setup`

+That's it!
+A set of default links will have populated your reading list.
+You can read these, or replace with your own content.

 ## How the Reading List Digest Works